 Credentials and Education

 With the launch of LEED v4 comes changes to the LEED Professional Credential Exams for the LEED Green Associate and LEED AP with specialty designations.
 The CaGBC is working closely with the USGBC to ensure all education is kept up to date.
-For more information on taking the exams or education prior to the change, click here.
+For more information click here.